There's often excitement among employees, when corporate innovation programs are announced.

 - With unsuccessful R&D initiatives, you’ll see the opposite.
 Executives give the green light to proceed with R&D programs.
 However, they don’t clearly communicate expectations when they get going or post-launch.
 This leads to misalignment on goals and desired outcomes and the creation of silos.

-Without a clear map provided by their C-suite, those who own innovation programs are left digging holes in the dirt.
-They are likely to end up with nothing to show for months of hard work, believing they had the latitude to take their time on the initiative.
+Without a clear map provided by their C-suite, innovation leaders are left digging holes in the dirt.
+They're likely to end up with nothing to show for months of hard work, believing they had the latitude to take their time.

 The first business units targeted for reductions in force are perceived cost centers.
-More often that not, that means team members who manage and take part in corporate innovation programs.
+More often that not, that means R&D and innovation team members who manage and take part in corporate innovation programs.

 What poorly run corporate innovation program lifecycles look like today